A Study of Posterior Stability for Time-Series Latent Diffusion

 \section{Problem Rethinking and New Framework}

-In this section, we first analyze the causes of \textit{posterior collapse}, especially in the framework of time-series latent diffusion.
-Then, in light of our analysis, we propose a new framework, which extends from latent diffusion but addresses the problem.
+In this section, we first analyze how the framework design of latent diffusion makes it tend to suffer from \textit{posterior collapse}.
+Then, based on our analysis, we propose a new framework, which extends latent diffusion but addresses the problem.